Esther-Mens/Esther-Mens/README.md

 ## I'm a Data Scientist

-- 🤝 I’m looking to collaborate with other content creators
+- 🤝 I’m looking to collaborate with other content creators.
-- 🥅 2021 Goals: Contribute more to Open Source projects,Create a machine learning App,A canvas,portal app and bag more data science certifications.
+- 🥅 2021 Goals: Contribute more to Open Source projects, create machine learning apps, a canvas, a portal app and bag more data science certifications.
-- ⚡ Fun fact: I love movies & music
+- ⚡ Fun fact: I love movies & music.

 ### Connect with me: